GuildOfWeavers/genSTARK/README.md

 The above example describes a state transition function that operates over 2 registers:

 * The next value of register 0 is set to the sum of the current values of both registers;
-* The next value of register 1 is set the same sum plus current value of register 1 again.
+* The next value of register 1 is set to the same sum plus current value of register 1 again.

 (this is actually a somewhat convoluted way to describe a transition function for a Fibonacci sequence).